Revanth Reddy: Chief Minister of Telangana

 In celebrations of 10 years of Telangana achieving statehood, his government celebrated it on a grand scale on 2 June 2024.

 He met with Union Ministers Nitin Gadkari, Piyush Goyal, Amit Shah and J. P. Nadda in July 2024, in order to expedite pending infrastructure works and to release funds for other state works.
 He also met Prime Minister Narendra Modi and requested him to allot the Sravanapalli coal mining block to the PSU Singareni Collieries Company.

 In August 2024, he took part in a tour of the United States in a bid to get more companies to invest in Telangana.
 Many companies, including Amgen and Charles Schwab agreed to open offices in Hyderabad.

 As Chief Minister, he was vocal against residential and commercial properties encroaching on lakes and other water bodies.
 In July 2024, the Telangana government formed the Hyderabad Disaster Response and Asset Monitoring and Protection Agency (HYDRAA) to take care of such issues.
 He wanted HYDRAA to be developed as a strong system and was ready to allocate parts of the state budget for it.
 In August 2024, HYDRAA had begun to take down multiple under-construction and fully constructed structures which encroached on various water bodies in Hyderabad, including a convention centre owned by actor Nagarjuna.
 The body received a lot of public support for protecting the city's lakes and ponds.
+Under his tenure as CM, Telangana Rising 2047 Vision Document has been prepared which has created three distinct economic zones. - CURE (Core Urban Region Economy, for Services Sector Only, with Net Zero) - PURE (Peri-Urban Region Economy, for manufacturing) - RARE (Rural Agri Region Economy) in Telangana.